VIDEO TUTORIAL:

 - To avoid weakening the leather: do not scratch too close to the edge (at least 0.5 cm).

-10. HOW TO MAKE A BELT WITH CURVY?
+10. HOW TO MAKE A BELT WITH CURVE?

-Craftsmen sometimes use SALPA to reinforce or add volume to their belt.
+Craftsmen sometimes use SALPA to reinforce or add volume to their belts.
 SALPA is usually found between two layers of leather.
-We recommend that you select vegetable tanned leather that is rather supple.
+We recommend choosing vegetable-tanned leather that is relatively soft.

-11. HOW TO PROTECT AND NOURISH MY LEATHER BELT?
+11. HOW DO I PROTECT AND NOURISH MY LEATHER BELT?

-Before enjoying your belt, don't forget to wax or grease it (except nourished leather).
-You can then maintain your leather with a nourishing cream and a shoe polish.
-We recommend blonde panda grease.
+Before enjoying your belt, don't forget to wax or grease it (except for nourished leather).
+You can then maintain your leather with a nourishing cream and shoe polish.
+We recommend Panda Blonde Grease.

 IT'S OVER!
 WHAT'S YOUR FAVORITE VERSION?